The femoral triangle is a wedge-shaped area located within the superomedial aspect of the anterior thigh.

 The femoral triangle contains some of the major neurovascular structures of the lower limb.
 Its contents (lateral to medial) are:

-- Femoral canal – A structure which contains deep lymph nodes and vessels.
+- Femoral canal – contains deep lymph nodes and vessels.

 The femoral artery, vein and canal are contained within a fascial compartment – known as the femoral sheath.